 In 1978, Nasseri claimed that he had been expelled from Iran for speaking out against the last king of Iran, Mohammad Reza Shah.
-However, there are questions and doubt about Nasseri’s veracity that he was expelled from Iran.
+However, there are questions and doubts about Nasseri’s veracity that he was expelled from Iran.

 How he got a Refugee Certificate?

 The United Nations High Commissioner for Refugees in Belgium called him a refugee, and he got a refugee badge from them.
 He was allowed to enter several European countries at the Refugee Badge Fair.
-This Refugee Badge saved him from becoming drove away from any country, at last, He decided to spend the rest of his life in Britain.
+This Refugee Badge saved him from becoming driven away from any country, and at last, He decided to spend the rest of his life in Britain.
 For this, He changed his name to and taken names as Sir Alfred Mehran.

 How He Become The Terminal Man?

-He claimed his bag was stolen while catching a flight to London, and he unable to show his passport at the London Airport.
+He claimed his bag was stolen while catching a flight to London, and he was unable to show his passport at the London Airport.
 His bag contained all the important documents, including the passport along with others.

-He was arrested by French police but released later; an investigation shows that he had shown all necessary documents, including passport, leaving the from France airport at checking point.
-He was released based on that record because he had shown all those the documents while catching a flight from a French airport to London.
+He was arrested by French police but released later; an investigation shows that he had shown all necessary documents, including his passport, leaving the from France airport at the checking point.
+He was released based on that record because he had shown all those documents while catching a flight from a French airport to London.

 Nasseri was a refugee in the eyes of the law.
 It was not possible to send him to any specific country.
 And he wanted to go to Britain.
 That was not possible.
 From then on, his home became the number one terminal at the airport in France.